xr-cc/xr-cc.github.io/content/courses/advance-matlab/_index.md

     url: https://github.com/xr-cc/CME292
 ---

 This is a short to introduce advanced MATLAB features, syntaxes, and toolboxes not traditionally found in introductory courses, with applications drawn from various topics from scientific computing.

+Check out course materials on [GitHub](https://github.com/xr-cc/CME292) or [MATLAB File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/106675-advanced-matlab-for-scientific-computing).

 <!--more-->